 Code Quality and Technical Debt

 What’s technical debt?
-Simply put, they are the shortcuts (hacks) you write to save time, knowing that it might come back haunting you later.
+Simply put, they are the shortcuts (hacks) you write to save time, knowing that it might come back to haunt you later.
 Especially if some other features begin to rely on it: you will have to fix it, with interests, like a real debt, in the form of difficulties and headaches.

 Depending on the scope of your software, technical debt is more or less acceptable.
 After all, if your software has a planned lifetime of two months, you don’t have to take care of technical debt, entropy or even software quality.
 Just hack together some piece of code and… voila!